nickfargo/omicron/README.md

 `NIL` is a special object used only for its unique reference.
 Whereas the `null` entity connotes “no object”, and the `undefined` value connotes “no value”, when encountered as a property value of some object, the `NIL` reference specifically implies “no existence” of a corresponding property on some other related object.

-The prime example is its use within [**edit**](#edit) and the related differential operation functions, where, within a given operand, a property whose value is set to `NIL` indicates the absence or deletion of the corresponding property on an associated operand.
+The prime example is its use within [**edit**](#edit) and the related differential operation functions, where, within a given operand, a property whose value is set to `NIL` indicates the absence of or intent to delete the corresponding property on an associated operand.

 #### noop